Reviews10 min read

 Key pricing notes:

-• Bandwidth overages are billed separately
+• Bandwidth overages get billed separately

 • Add-ons like extra backups, off-server storage, and Cloudflare CDN cost extra